microsoft/vscode-azurecontainerapps/README.md

 ## Support for [vscode.dev](https://vscode.dev/)

 The Azure Container Apps extension now supports running on [vscode.dev](https://vscode.dev/) and [github.dev](http://github.dev/).
+This means you can use the extension to manage your resources directly from the browser!

 The following functionalities are not supported in the web version of the extension:
 - Deploying to ACA through the Docker extension
 - Deploying via `Build from project remotely using Azure Container Registry`